giorgia-nadizar/slides/VuAmsterdam/index.md

 .center[![ML-PIE](images/pie.png)]

 .footnote Model Learning with Personalized Interpretability Estimation (ML-PIE); Marco Virgolin, Andrea De Lorenzo, Francesca Randone, Eric Medvet, Mattias Wahde

 ---

-# Findings
+# Current developments

+- Generalize model encoding → not only features for formulae
+- Validate the approach against (a lot of) simulated users
+- Study on how users behavior influences the search

 ---

 # Can we bring this to robotics?

-Open question!
+- ...why not!

+- Some open points:
+  - What type of interpretability are we aiming at?
+  - How to "encode" a robot?
+Or maybe its controller?
+Or its behavior?
+  - Is it computationally viable?

 ---